INF-YT/INF-YTimetab/README.md

 [INF-YTimetab](http://timetab.inf-yt.org.uk)
 ============================================

-INF-YTimetab is the Informatics Young Team's rewrite of the University of Edinburgh's [Timetab timetabling system](http://www.timetab.ed.ac.uk/).
+INF-YTimetab is the INF-YT's rewrite of the University of Edinburgh's [Timetab timetabling system](http://www.timetab.ed.ac.uk/).

 It produces a standard